 - 2 slices bread like Pepperidge Farm Country White

 - 1 Tablespoon Duke’s Mayonnaise (do not substitute)

 Wash and cut the tomato into thick slices.
 Spread the mayonnaise onto both slices of the bread.
 Make sure to spread the mayonnaise to the edge of each slice of bread.
 Place the tomato slices on one piece of bread.
 Add salt and pepper.
 Cover with the second slice of bread, mayonnaise side down, of course.
 Cut the sandwich into two pieces and enjoy the best tomato sandwich ever.

 If tomatoes are not growing in your back yard, and you need to find a reliable source there are several options in the county.
-On the weekend, local farmer's markets like the Clayton Community Farm Market and 701 Farmer's Market are great places to find a bounty of crop vegetables .
-Other options are Lee's Produce in Clayton and Smith's Farm in the McGee's Crossroads area.
-Wherever you find your tomatoes, we hope you try some of the recipes we will be posting up this month and that you will shop with our local farmers.
+On the weekend, local farmer's markets like the Clayton Community Farm Market and Smith's Farm near Benson are great places to find a bounty of crop vegetables .
+Other options are Lee's Produce in Clayton and Crooked Row Farm Stand.
+Wherever you find your tomatoes, we hope you try some of the recipes we have posted up here and that you will shop with our local farmers.

 To find our more about visiting local farms in the county click here.